Screenwriting : How many rewrites are enough? by Phillip E. Hardy, "The Real Deal"

 Butterfly Cherry

-Such a good question, Phillip E. Hardy, Prolifique!
+Such a good question, Phillip E. Hardy, "The Real Deal"!
 I'm sure some of that depends on just how "shitty" the first version is, or how much the story changes in later drafts.
 Sometimes stories change dramatically in later drafts so more drafts might be needed to restructure, work out any holes in the story, etc. I don't think there is a magic number, but it is probably best to assume it will take a lot of rewrites so you don't get stuck thinking your story can't get better because you spent so much time already.
 I am sure it can always get better.
 I'm more curious about the different methods people take to tackle doing their rewrites?
 Basically, what processes works for you to break your story apart in order to find holes in the story, question character motivation, determine dialogue that works or not, etc?
 Do you completely break apart your first draft?
 Do you go back to outlines?
 Do you let anyone read your first draft before you attempt a second? :-) What different rewrite techniques does everyone else like to use?

 Joe Simiriglio Jr